Philadelphia Car Accident Lawyers

 There are several factors the Court looks to for determining whether the impairment of a body function was serious.
 These factors include the extent of the impairment, the particular body function impaired, the length of time the impairment lasted, the treatment required to correct the impairment, and any other relevant factors.
 See Pa.
 SSJI (Civ) 7.190.

 If we can prove an injury is serious using these different factors, we can still make a claim for pain and suffering.
-Our experienced team of Philadelphia car accident attorneys can help make this evaluation and provide you with feedback as to whether the limited tort hurdle can be overcome.
+Our experienced team of Philadelphia car accident attorneys can help make this a free case evaluation and provide you with feedback as to whether the limited tort hurdle can be overcome.

 • When the at-fault driver is operating a vehicle that is registered in another state (such as a car registered in New Jersey);